meetoseh/backend/docs/redis/keys.md

       redirect_uri: str
   ```

-- `oauth:valid_refresh_tokens:{user_identity_uid}` goes to a sorted set where the
+- `oauth:valid_refresh_tokens:{user_sub}` goes to a sorted set where the
   values correspond to JTI's of refresh tokens and the scores correspond to
   when those tokens _expire_.
 This is used for quickly revoking all refresh tokens
-  as well as ensuring there aren't too many refresh tokens for a particular user
+  as well as ensuring there aren't too many refresh tokens for a particular user.
-  identity.
-We clip all users to at most 10 refresh tokens per identity.
+  We clip all users to at most 10 refresh tokens.

 ### Stats namespace